Chicago: Demographics

-Persons identifying themselves in "Other groups" were classified at 1.72 million, and unclassified or not reported were approximately 153,000.
+Persons who did not report or classify an ancestry were 548,790.

 Religion

 According to a 2014 study by the Pew Research Center, Christianity is the most prevalently practiced religion in Chicago (71%), with the city being the fourth-most religious metropolis in the United States after Dallas, Atlanta and Houston.
 Roman Catholicism and Protestantism are the largest branches (34% and 35% respectively), followed by Eastern Orthodoxy and Jehovah's Witnesses with 1% each.
 Chicago also has a sizable non-Christian population.
 Non-Christian groups include Irreligious (22%), Judaism (3%), Islam (2%), Buddhism (1%) and Hinduism (1%).

 Chicago is the headquarters of several religious denominations, including the Evangelical Covenant Church and the Evangelical Lutheran Church in America.
 It is the seat of several dioceses.
 The Fourth Presbyterian Church is one of the largest Presbyterian congregations in the United States based on memberships.
 Since the 20th century Chicago has also been the headquarters of the Assyrian Church of the East.
 In 2014 the Catholic Church was the largest individual Christian denomination (34%), with the Roman Catholic Archdiocese of Chicago being the largest Catholic jurisdiction.
 Evangelical Protestantism form the largest theological Protestant branch (16%), followed by Mainline Protestants (11%), and historically Black churches (8%).
 Among denominational Protestant branches, Baptists formed the largest group in Chicago (10%); followed by Nondenominational (5%); Lutherans (4%); and Pentecostals (3%).

 Non-Christian faiths accounted for 7% of the religious population in 2014.
-Judaism has at least 261,000 adherents which is 3% of the population, making it the second largest religion.
-A 2020 study estimated the total Jewish population of the Chicago metropolitan area, both religious and irreligious, at 319,600.
+Judaism has at least 261,000 adherents which is 3% of the population.
+A 2020 study estimated the total Jewish population of the Chicago metropolitan area, both religious and irreligious, at 319,500.

 The first two Parliament of the World's Religions in 1893 and 1993 were held in Chicago.
 Many international religious leaders have visited Chicago, including Mother Teresa, the Dalai Lama and Pope John Paul II in 1979.
+Pope Leo XIV was born in Chicago in 1955 and graduated from the Catholic Theological Union in Hyde Park.